zicht/cms-tutorial/README.md

 clear overview of the different bundles, how they relate to each other and how they can operate independently of each other.

-## Bundle and dependency overview
+## Bundle interoperation
 The following bundles are part of the `zicht/cms`.
-All of these bundles are designed to operate *independent* of the others.
+All of these bundles are designed to operate *independently* of the others.
 This means that if you do not wish to use Sonata, for example, you are still able to use the PageBundle, even though you will not use Sonata as a CMS.

 This also means that you can use the `zicht/url-bundle` without any of the other bundles, say for instance if you only want to use the "aliasing" feature.